 Now, I understand that this is a business, and they aren’t open all the time and need to recover costs of operating, but when you camp at Hann River Roadhouse for $30 a night, or Bramwell Station for $30 I have to question the fairness, and did feel like we’d made a mistake.

 What’s on the property?

-Moreton Telegraph Station is a picturesque location that runs a substantial number of cattle.
+Moreton Telegraph Station is a picturesque location that often has a substantial number of cattle on their property.
 There’s a coffee van, small shop, and little café.

 There’s also a small museum, lots of grassy areas with plenty of shade, and powered or unpowered sites.